openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    meta-bsp_root_name

-The string "meta-" is prepended to the machine or platform name, which is bsp_root_name in the above form.
+The string "meta-" is prepended to the machine or platform name, which is "bsp_root_name" in the above form.

 .. note::

    Because the BSP layer naming convention is well-established, it is advisable to follow it when creating layers.
-Technically speaking, a BSP layer name does not need to start with meta-.
+Technically speaking, a BSP layer name does not need to start with ``meta-``.
    However, various scripts and tools in the Yocto Project development environment assume this convention.

 To help understand the BSP layer concept, consider the BSPs that the